3 days MOT/MBM-E

 - Particles granulometry: electrical low pressure impactor (ELPI), Scanning mobility Particle Sizing (SMPS).
 Difficulties to interpret the measurements results.
 Dynamic mass measurements (TEOM, Micro Soot Sensor).

-Sampling methods at engine dyno and roller test benches 0.25 day
+Sampling methods at engine dyno & roller test benches 0.25 day

 - Hot or cold samples, wet or dry gas analysis.